seungwoochoe/dictionanki/README.md

 ## Limitations
 - Cannot work with open compound words like *ice cream*.
 - Cannot work with phrases.
-- Cannot get second+ defititions of homonym words.
-(Cannot get defitition of *bat2*.)
+- Cannot get second+ definitions of homonym words.
+(Cannot get definition of *bat2*.)
+- Formatting is not perfect.

 ### Quick Action example (check *Releases* if you want use pre-made *Quick Action*)